Skip to main content

 4. Write engaging essays.

 Once you’ve proven your GPA and standardized test scores clear the university’s requirements, essays are one of the best ways for you to set yourself apart from other applicants.
-They allow you to share your personality and demonstrate your alignment with the school’s values.
+The university requires students to complete the Common Application personal essay and respond to two supplemental prompts.
+Your essays are a chance to share your personality and demonstrate your alignment with the school’s values.

 5. Request great letters of recommendation.